 The "fail mode" determines whether users may or may not log into a protected application when the Duo cloud service is unreachable.
 Duo Authentication for Epic will always "fail closed" if it is unable to contact the Duo service.
-This means that users can not log on to Epic without successful Duo two-factor authentication.
+This means that users can not complete the EPCS authorization flow in Epic without successful Duo two-factor authentication.
 This setting is not configurable.

 The user attempting to authentication with Duo for Epic is not enrolled in Duo with a two-factor device.
 Duo Authentication for Epic doesn't support inline self-enrollment.
 Enroll your users in Duo ahead of time using directory synchronization, CSV import, or another enrollment method.

 Additionally, Duo Authentication for Epic sends the Epic application username as the Duo username by default.
 If your users are enrolled in Duo under their Windows usernames (and these do not match the Epic usernames) you can either add your Epic usernames to existing Duo users as username aliases, or use Group Policy to change the "Client: Duo Username Source" setting from the Epic username to the Windows username.

 Yes, after downloading the msi install file enter the following command into PowerShell or add to a script to silently install Duo for Epic.

 cmd.exe /c DuoEpic.msi DUO_IKEY=Integration Key DUO_SKEY=Secret Key DUO_HOST=API Hostname

 cmd.exe /c DuoEpicHyperdrive.msi DUO_IKEY=Integration Key DUO_SKEY=Secret Key DUO_HOST=API Hostname

 Perform the following steps on the system where the Epic Hyperspace client and Duo Authentication for Epic are installed.